 - Following suspension, students will not be considered for reinstatement until at least one semester (excluding summer) has passed.
 Re-admission must be initiated through the Admissions Office by completing the Application for Admissions and the Satisfactory Academic Progress Appeal Form.
-If the appeal for re-admission is approved, students will be re-admitted on probationary status, limited to 13 credits in the fall and spring terms and seven credits in the summer term, and will be re-enrolled under the current catalog requirements for graduation.
+If the appeal for re-admission is approved, students will be re-admitted on probationary status, and will be re-enrolled under the current catalog requirements for graduation.

 - Transfer applicants who have been at another school will have to complete the Academic Appeal process to be considered for admission.